co-cart/co-cart/README.md

 * Support inquiries may not be answered in a timely manner.
 * Critical issues may not be resolved promptly.

-If you have a customization/integration requirement then I'd love to [hear from you](mailto:mailme@sebastiendumont.com)!

 Please understand that this repository is not a place to seek help with configuration-related issues.
 Use it to report bugs or propose improvements.

 ## 📘 Guide